Zmkoks/random_height/README.md

 📁 non_countries.csv

 This file contains height data for regions or sub-national areas that are not considered sovereign countries.
-These might be urban/rural divisions, provinces, or cities.
+These might be urban/rural divisions, provinces, or cities. (source: Wikipedia

     Columns: